Meet The Team

 Louise is the founder and Director of Westmeath Counselling Service.
 She has been in Private Practice since 2003 and works from an Integrative approach using several methods of therapy.
 She is an accredited Supervisor and member of the Irish Association of Counselling and Psychotherapy.
 Louise has worked extensively with Individuals, Couples, Teens and Groups.
 She also provides Supervision, both in Counselling and across professions, for Accredited Therapists, Students and groups.

-Louise is also an accredited Eagala Professional Providing Equine assisted Psychotherapy, Equine assisted Learning and Personal development.
+Louise is also a Certified Eagala practitioner, Providing Equine assisted Psychotherapy, Equine assisted Learning and Personal development.

 Mary